The Seljalandsfoss waterfall is one of the most famous and photographed waterfalls in Iceland.

-And "Seljaland" has something to do with word for "seller" or "selling land" so the combination can be interpreted in many different ways.
+And "Seljaland" has something to do with the word for "seller" or "selling land" so the combination of both can be interpreted in many different ways.

-By the way, before you read further let me help you with the Seljalandsfoss pronunciation: Forvo has recordings of the word being said by Icelandic speakers.
+By the way, before you read further let me help you with the Seljalandsfoss pronunciation: check it here

 - Between Selfoss and Vik.
 Turn on road 249 (Þórsmerkurvegur) at the beginning of which you will find Seljalandsfoss’ parking on the right.

 - Seljalandsfoss Hike – 15 min without stopping.
-Attention slippery and not so easy in some areas.
-I recommend doing it anticlockwise.
+Careful, it is slippery and not so easy in some areas.

 - Wear waterproof clothes and protect your camera!
 There is a lot of mist, and people do experience malfunctions

-- There is 5 min walk along the cliff to Glufrafoss, a waterfall partially hidden in a canyon
+- There is a 5 min walk along the cliff to Gljufrafoss, a waterfall partially hidden in a canyon (see later in article)

 From the distance, the Seljalandsfoss waterfall does not look very special.